 Make Savings the Number One Priority

 Millionaires don’t spend first and save what is left; they do the opposite.
 Before you even receive your paycheck, determine the percentage of your income you want to save, and make sure it’s the first amount taken out once you are paid.
 You can even set up automatic savings deductions, so you aren’t tempted to bypass this step.
+Read my article: Millionaires Stick to a Budget and So Should You!

 Have a Plan

 An excellent rich people’s habit that millionaires have is keeping an eye on future goals.
 They are intentional about their money and are disciplined enough to create a plan for the future while sticking to it.
 Pull out your calculator and determine how much money you will need to save each month to reach your ultimate savings goal.
+Read this article on setting your financial priorities.

 Don’t Try to “Keep up with the Jones”